FeDaL: Federated Dataset Learning for General Time Series Foundation Models: Main Results

-\paragraph{Anomaly Detection} Anomaly detection focuses on identifying abnormal patterns or segments.
-We evaluate FeDaL on five widely used datasets, including SMD, MSL, SMAP, SwaT, and PSM, following the evaluation protocols as GPT4TS~\cite{zhou2023one} to ensure fair comparison.
-The results as shown in \textbf{\cref{tab:detection_main}}, the FeDaL-trained TSFM achieves the best overall performance across all datasets.
-It consistently outperforms prior state-of-the-art models, including ModernTCN and the general-purpose TSFM Moment, by \textbf{2.40\%} and \textbf{5.17\%}, respectively.
-Notably, from an FL perspective, FeDaL also delivers significant gains over FL baselines such as FedAvg and FFTS by \textbf{0.96\%} and \textbf{3.69\%}, respectively.
-These demonstrate FeDaL’s strong capability to capture global temporal invariances and its superior generalization to complex anomaly detection across heterogeneous client distributions.
+\paragraph{Anomaly Detection.} We evaluate FeDaL-trained TSFM on five widely used multivariate datasets (SMD, MSL, SMAP, SwaT, PSM), following Moment~\citep{goswami2024moment} protocols for fair comparison.
+As shown in \textbf{\cref{tab:detection_main}}, FeDaL achieves the best overall performance across all datasets.
+It surpasses strong centralized baselines such as ModernTCN and TSFM Moment by \textbf{2.40\%} and \textbf{5.17\%}, respectively, and further outperforms FL methods including FedAvg and FFTS by \textbf{0.96\%} and \textbf{3.69\%}.
+These results highlight our FeDaL`s effectiveness in capturing global temporal invariance and its superior generalization to complex anomaly detection tasks.